bobrik/node-custom-debug/README.md

 ## node-custom-debug

-Here will be module to run debugger from your node.js application on your favorite port

-**Benefits**:

-* You have no need to fix your daemon's init scripts to enable debugging and profiling on the fly
+You have no need to fix your daemon's init scripts to enable debugging and profiling on the fly

 ### Usage